-This is one of a set of additional (to the core) IV assumptions that are required for a well-defined causal parameter.
+This is one of a set of additional (to the core) MR assumptions that are required for estimating a well-defined causal parameter.

-If the genetic IV does not modify the effect of the exposure on the outcome within levels of the exposure and for all levels of the exposure, then this assumption holds and IV estimate is consistent for the ACE even if the effect of the exposure on the outcome is heterogeneous (see Homogeneity assumption).
-When there is biological understanding, a Gene-Environment (G×E) interaction study can provide evidence of causality.
-In more general, MR studies biological evidence may provide evidence against effect modification being plausible.
-Monotonicity (a weaker assumption) might be used but for some MR causal estimates.
-It is difficult in practice to know how important violation of these additional IV assumptions are in MR studies.
-Large GWAS collaborations increasingly combine results from many studies (though mostly from European original populations) and show consistency of association across these studies for variants defined as being associated with the exposure at genome-wide significance (variants used in most MR studies), suggesting homogeneity may exist for several MR studies in European populations.
-Non-parametric methods that provide bounds of causal effect estimates requiring only the core IV assumptions may be applicable for some MR studies Triangulation of results with other (non-MR) methods is likely to improve causal inference from MR studies.
+If the genetic instrumental variable (IV) does not modify the effect of the exposure on the outcome within levels of the exposure and for all levels of the exposure, then this assumption holds.
+In that case, the IV estimate is consistent with the average causal effect (ACE), even if the effect of the exposure on the outcome is heterogeneous.
+When there is biological understanding, a gene-environment (G×E) interaction study can provide further evidence of causality.
+In general, MR studies using genetic variants with known biological function may provide evidence against effect modification being plausible.
+However, it is difficult in practice to know how important violation of these additional assumptions are in MR studies.
+Large genome-wide association study (GWAS) collaborations increasingly combine results from many studies (e.g., those across multiple European samples) and show consistency of association between genetic variants and traits across these studies at genome-wide significance (i.e., those variants used in most MR studies).
+This therefore suggests that homogeneity in effect estimates may exist for several MR studies in European populations and effect modification may not be likely.
+Non-parametric methods that provide bounds of causal effect estimates requiring only the core MR assumptions to be met may be applicable for some MR studies where violations of any of these additional assumptions is possible.
+See Homogeneity assumption.

 References